List of Sword Art Online characters: Golgorosso Balto

-Golgorosso Balto is a minor character in the Alicization.
+Golgorosso Balto is a minor character in the Alicization arc.
 During Kirito and Eugeo's first year in the North Centoria Imperial Master Sword Academy, he was the 3rd ranked elite swordsman at the academy, in each placing tournament losing against Sortiliena Serlut.
 Golgorosso is Eugeo's mentor during Eugeo's first year in the academy and is known for making Eugeo take off his clothes so that he can look at Eugeo's muscle development.